DinoChiesa/dpc-Angular-Todo/app/scripts/README.md

 - bootstrap.js
   the standard bootstrap.js file

-- ui-bootstrap-tpls-0.4.0-SNAPSHOT.js
+- ui-bootstrap-tpls-0.5.0-patched.js
-  a patched modified version of ui-bootstrap v0.4.0, with the templates.
+  a patched modified version of ui-bootstrap v0.5.0, with the templates.
-  I can't remember what I needed to patch here.
-I did this before v0.4.0 was released, but I haven't upgraded to the official 0.4.0.
-This is a bug.
+  This one adds a horizontal collapse.